Lesley Nneka Arimah

 Lesley Nneka Arimah (born 13 October 1983 in London, United Kingdom) is a Nigerian writer.
 She has been described as "a skillful storyteller who can render entire relationships with just a few lines of dialogue" and "a new voice with certain staying power."
 She is the winner of the 2015 Commonwealth Short Story Prize for Africa, the 2017 O. Henry Prize, the 2017 Kirkus Prize, and the 2019 Caine Prize for African Writing.

 Biography

 Arimah was born on 13 October 1983 in London.
 She grew up in both Nigeria and the U.K., but frequently moved around due to her father being in the military.
 In her early teens, she moved to the U.S., where she received her Master of Fine Arts in creative writing from Minnesota State University Mankato in 2010.

 In September 2017, the National Book Foundation honored Arimah as one of their "Five Under 35" writers to watch, and in 2019, she was a United States Artists Fellow in Writing.

 Arimah currently lives in Las Vegas, Nevada, United States.

 Writing

 Short stories

-Arimah's work has appeared in The New Yorker, Granta, Harper's, Per Contra, and several other publications.
+Arimah's work has appeared in The New Yorker, McSweeney’s, Granta, Harper's, Per Contra, and several other publications.